 The United Nations ESCAP Library is a specialized collection of United Nations and ESCAP official documents and publications, and books, journals, multimedia and e-resources related to economic and social development in Asia and the Pacific.

 The physical collection of the Library includes a stock of approximately 80,000 titles, including monographs, serials, and UN/ESCAP official documents publications, all of which are available to ESCAP staff members and UN agency staff.
 While members of the public are welcome to use the Library, their access will be granted on a case-by-case basis.

 The Library also provides access to a comprehensive collection of electronic resources, including commercial databases and full-text journals, in a wide variety of subject areas.

 The United Nations ESCAP Library aims to bring together a working collection focused on the challenging issues faced by the Asia and Pacific region in the economic and social spheres.
 It supports the research, learning and study needs of ESCAP staff and the United Nations community in Bangkok.
 Additionally, it provides information services to member States, research agencies, NGOs, academic institutions, diplomatic representatives and civil society in general.

 The Library is committed to providing easy access to information in an atmosphere conducive to study and research, a collection development policy that includes print, electronic and other non-print material, and specialized information access services that promote the effective use of the library's resources.

 The Library values and protects the personal information collected while providing our services.

 Library Access and Loans Policy

-Please visit the borrowing page for information on accessing the library, membership and borrowing.
+Please visit the Library Services page for information on accessing the Library, membership and borrowing.